cloudevents/sdk-powershell/README.md

 $hashtableData = Read-CloudEventXmlData -CloudEvent $cloudEvent -ConvertMode SkipAttributes
 ```
 The `ConvertMode` parameter specifies how the XML to be represented in the result hashtable<br/>
 `SkipAttributes` - Skips attributes of the XML elements.
-XmlElement is represented as a Key-Value pair where key is the xml element name, and the value is the xml element inner text<br/>
+XmlElement is a Key-Value pair where Key is the Xml element name, and the value is the Xml element inner text<br/>
 Example:
 ```xml
 <key att='true'>value1</key>